8 Interior Design Tips to Increase Privacy in Your Flat

 Use Plants to Create Natural Barriers

 Did you know plants can help you achieve privacy in your HDB flat?
-It's pretty cool too, because they add a natural touch to your interior style and create natural barriers between different areas of your home.
+It's pretty cool too, since they add a natural touch to your interior style and create natural barriers between different areas of your home.
 You can use taller plants to block out unwanted views or separate specific spaces.
 Bamboo, ferns, and snake plants are fantastic choices for this purpose.

 Install Frosted Glass